-PTC (formerly Parametric Technology Corporation) hopes to be a paradigmatic model of success.
-The company develops software used in computer-aided design, manufacturing, and mechanical engineering (CAD/CAM/CAE) applications.
+PTC (formerly Parametric Technology Corporation) helps its customers TCB with CAD, PLM, and the IoT.
+The company takes care of business by developing software used in computer-aided design, manufacturing, and mechanical engineering (CAD/CAM/CAE) applications.
 Its Creo product is used to create 3D computer models for aircraft engines, car bodies, mobile phones, and toys.
-PTC also offers the Windchill software suite, which enables collaborative content and process management -- from design to supplier sourcing and production -- over the Internet.
-The Mathcad application automates mathematical calculations for engineering purposes.
-With some 28,000 customers, PTC sells directly, through resellers, and via systems integrators including IBM, HP, and Accenture.
+PTC also offers the Windchill software suite for product lifecycle management, which enables collaborative content and process management -- from design to supplier sourcing and production -- over the Internet.
+With ThingWorx, PTC provide a platform for developing applications for the Internet of Things (IoT).

-Its PLM (Windchill) and CAD (Creo) offerings each account for almost 45% of sales.
-Service lifecycle management (SLM) products, Servigistics and ArborText, account for almost 15% of sales.
+Its PLM (Windchill) and CAD (Creo) offerings each account for almost 44% of sales.
+Service lifecycle management (SLM) products, Servigistics, ArborText, and ThingWorx account for almost 15% of sales.

-PTC's customer base is focused on the most developed regions of the world, with the Americas (41% of sales) and Europe (37%) accounting for the bulk of the company's sales; Japan and the Asia/Pacific region account for the rest.
+PTC's customer base is around the Atlantic Rim, with the Americas (41% of sales) and Europe (39%) accounting for the bulk of the company's sales; Japan and Pacific Rim countries account for the other 20%.

 Altogether it operates from more than 100 offices in 30 countries around the world.
 Software development is performed in India and the US.